Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Duplicate functionality is one of the most common inefficiencies in enterprise IT.
 Multiple departments may use different systems to perform the same task, leading to unnecessary licensing and support costs.

-Rationalization identifies overlap and consolidates functionality into a smaller number of strategic platforms.
+Rationalization identifies the overlap and consolidates the functionality into a smaller number of strategic platforms.

 Improve Application Quality